CptSAmerica/Space_Gem/README.md

 ### CNN Model:
 - Classifies 87 types of gemstones.
 - Based on a convolutional neural network, fine-tuned for gemstone classification.
--Both models were trained using data sourced from Kaggle.
-(Kaggle dataset URL).

 ## Frontend Usage
 1. Upload an Image: Visit the frontend interface built with Streamlit.
 Upload an image containing gemstones.